 dispatch as a primary resource to life-threatening emergencies at all

 times.
-The Bell 222 helicopter has excellent prowess in terms of flight
+The service makes use of Bell 407, 430 and 222 helicopters, which have excellent prowess in terms of flight

 range and speed, to rapidly bring lifesaving equipment and care to

 patients most in need thereof.
 This service is also available to